lil-lab/touchdown/README.md

 - `pre_static_center`, `main_static_center`, `post_static_center`: the click position `{x: width_ratio, y: height_ratio}` of where Touchdown is placed, `{x: -1, y: -1}` means Touchdown can't be found for the panorama

 You can construct your Gaussian smoothed target from the `*_center` click positions or contact us for cached targets.

-## Panoramas
-To download the panoramas, please use the [StreetLearn](https://sites.google.com/view/streetlearn/code?authuser=0) environment.
-You can request access to the panoramic images by filling out the form in [StreetLearn Dataset](https://sites.google.com/view/streetlearn/dataset?authuser=0).
-More details are [here](https://sites.google.com/view/streetlearn/touchdown?authuser=0).

 ## Experiments reproduction code
 The Touchdown tasks are reproduced by Harsh et al (2020).
 For more details, please refer to [this technical report](https://arxiv.org/pdf/2001.03671.pdf) and the [VALAN](https://github.com/google-research/valan) codebase.